kumu/docs/guides/views-advanced.md

 ## @settings

-If you're interested in working with `@settings` you truly have become a perspective master.
+If you're interested in working with `@settings` you truly have become a view master.
 We salute you!
 Here's some of the neat things you can do with `@settings`:

 ### Default styles